teachingaway/teachingaway.github.io/_posts/2014-09-24-jekyll-blog-like-a-hacker.md

 ---

-<p class="big-text">Jekyll and Github reflect our values as a law firm - simplicity, efficiency, technology and collaboration.
+<p class="big-text">Jekyll and Github reflect our values as a law firm - simplicity, efficiency, and open source collaboration.
 It's the right size tool for a simple website.</p>

 Jekyll is a lightweight static website generator.
 We switched our law firm website from Wordpress to Jekyll because Jekyll is a faster and more elegant platform for a simple law blog.